ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 #### 5.5.1.
 Configure the node `Turbonomic API Login`

-- Mouse over to `Turbonomic API Login` node and click on the `Settings`
+- Mouse over to `Turbonomic API Login` node and click on `Settings`
 - Click on `Next`
 - In the `Action configure` page choose as below
 - Select HTTP Method: `POST`